Student visa (Student Route)

 If you are coming to the UK for more than 6 months you will be required to pay the IHS as part of your Student visa application.
 Any dependants will also need to pay this.
 The IHS must be paid even if you have your own private medical insurance and do not intend to use the NHS.
 Paying the IHS means that you will have access to the UK's National Health Service on the same basis as other UK residents.

 The IHS is charge is £470 for each year or part year over six months of the visa being applied for, plus £235 for part of a year that is less than six months.
 If a student (or a dependant) is making a visa application in the UK, they will be required to pay the health surcharge even if the period applied for is less than six months.
 There is full information on the IHS on the Home Office website.

 After you have completed your visa application you will need to book a biometric appointment to give a face scan and fingerprints, after which your visa application will be processed.
-The standard processing time is 15 working days but you can often pay for a priority service for a quicker visa decision, but this service may be more limited in some countries during the pandemic.
+European and Swiss applicants are not usually required to have a biometric appointment, but instead can use an identity confirmation app.
+The standard visa processing time following biometrics is 15 working days but you can sometimes pay for a Priority or Super Priority service for a quicker visa decision.
+The priority services are not always available in all locations, so check availability before making your appointment.
+UKVI has an information page about the Priority and Super Priority Visa services.
 If your application is going to take longer than 15 days UKVI will contact you.

 7. When your visa is issued

-If your Student visa application is for a course longer than six months a 90-day travel vignette/sticker (this may change to 30 days as the pandemic eases) will be stuck into your passport when your visa is approved to allow you to travel to the UK.
+If your Student visa application is for a course longer than six months a 90-day travel vignette/sticker will be stuck into your passport when your visa is approved to allow you to travel to the UK.
 On arrival in the UK you will need to collect your BRP (Biometric Residence Permit), with the full visa duration for your course, from the main Post Office in Oxford or a Post Office nearer to your residential address.

 8. When can you come to Oxford?